Student & Family Handbook

 - If the student is more than one grade level behind in a given subject we may request that the family seeks outside tutoring in that subject

-- Depending on the students needs and ability continued attendance may be dependant on continued outside tutoring.
+- Depending on the students needs and ability continued attendance may be dependent on continued outside tutoring.

 - If Teachers at the Forest School think that your student may need additional assistance in multiple subjects we will work with families to get outside learning evaluations so we can better support them.
 In some cases such evaluations may be required for your child to continue with our program.

-- Depending on student needs Trackers Forest School may decide that the student’s interests will be served better in a learning environment different from the one the School can offer.
+- Depending on student needs Portland Forest School may decide that the student’s interests will be served better in a learning environment different from the one the School can offer.